RWA - Real World Applications

 Alexander Brownlee

-Alexander (Sandy) Brownlee is a Senior Lecturer in the Division of Computing Science and Mathematics at the University of Stirling, where he leads the Data Science and Intelligent Systems research group.
+Alexander (Sandy) Brownlee is an Associate Professor in the Division of Computing Science and Mathematics at the University of Stirling, where he leads the Data Science and Intelligent Systems research group.
 His main topics of interest are in search-based optimisation methods and machine learning, with a focus on decision support tools, and applications in civil engineering, transportation and software engineering.
-He has published over 80 peer-reviewed papers on these topics.
+He has published over 85 peer-reviewed papers on these topics.
 He has worked with several leading businesses including BT, KLM, and IES on industrial applications of optimisation and machine learning.
-He serves as a reviewer for several journals and conferences in evolutionary computation, civil engineering and transportation, and is currently an Editorial Board member for the journal Complex And Intelligent Systems.
-He has been an organiser of several workshops and tutorials at GECCO, CEC and PPSN on genetic improvement of software.
+He serves as a reviewer for several journals and conferences in evolutionary computation, civil engineering and transportation, and is currently an Editorial Board member for the journals Complex And Intelligent Systems and Journal of Scheduling.
+He has also been an organiser of several workshops and tutorials at GECCO and CEC on genetic improvement of software, and on explainable AI for optimisation.Roman Kalkreuth

 School of Engineering and Computer Science, Victoria University of Wellington, New Zealand | webpage